Arts & Humanities Programs

 The Sister Jeanne File Art History Memorial Lecture Series

 In September of 2011, Daemen was awarded $2920 from The New York Council for the Humanities mini-grant program to support the second annual Sister Jeanne File Art History Memorial Lecture Series.
 Grant funds will be used toward advertising for the program, allowing the College to reach and engage a broader audience.
 Laura Sommer is the project director for the grant.
-In 2012, Daemen was also awarded $500 from the Town of Amherst Arts & Culture in Public Places Board.
+In 2012, Daemen was also awarded $500 from the Town of Amherst Arts & Culture in Public Places Board for this programming.

 Theater of War